Battle of Forts Jackson and St. Philip: Surrender of New Orleans and the forts

 Meanwhile, General Butler was preparing his soldiers for an attack on the forts that were now in Farragut's rear.
 Commodore Porter, now in charge of the flotilla still below the forts, delivered a demand to surrender to the forts, but General Duncan refused.
 Accordingly, Porter again began to bombard the forts, this time in preparation for Butler's assault.
-However, on the night of April 29, the enlisted garrison in Fort Jackson mutinied and refused to endure more.
+However, on the night of April 29, the enlisted garrison in Fort Jackson mutinied and refused to endure any more.
 Although Fort St. Philip was not involved in the mutiny, the interdependence of the two forts meant that it was also affected.
 Unable to continue the battle, Duncan capitulated the next day.